project-aries/gradle-proguard-plugin/README.md

 # gradle-proguard-plugin

-Gradle plugin to produce proguard jars.
+Gradle plugin to easily proguard your jars and fit within a traditional build pipeline.

 ## Status